Searingtown, New York: Road

 A small portion of the Northern State Parkway forms much of the northern border of Searingtown; the historic Long Island Motor Parkway used to pass through the hamlet, as well.

 Other major roads which travel through Searingtown include I.U.
 Willets Road, Searingtown Road, Shelter Rock Road, and Willis Avenue.

 Rail

 No rail lines pass through Searingtown.
 The nearest Long Island Rail Road stations to the hamlet are Manhasset on the Port Washington Branch, New Hyde Park on the Main Line and Albertson on the Oyster Bay Branch.

 Bus

 The n23 bus route runs along Willis Avenue at the eastern edge of Searingtown.
 This bus line is operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Searingtown.

 Power

 PSEG Long Island provides power to all homes and businesses within Searingtown.

-The former Motor Parkway's right-of-way now serves as the route of a power line through the area.
+The former Long Island Motor Parkway's right-of-way now serves as the route of a power line through the area.